SuperLowLevel/SuperLowLevel.github.io/_posts/paper/2021-8-3-Finding-Discriminative-Filters-for-Specific-Degradations-in-Blind-Super-Resolution.md

 pro_type: Image Super-Resolution
 layout: post  #  Do not change this
 date:   2021-08-3 11:59:59 +0800  # paper pub data, only change year and month according to this format
-author: Liangbin Xie*, Xintao Wang*, Chao Dong, Zhongang Qi, Ying Shan  # authors information
+author: Liangbin Xie, Xintao Wang, Chao Dong, Zhongang Qi, Ying Shan  # authors information
 venue:  Conference and Workshop on Neural Information Processing Systems (NeurIPS Spotlight), 2021 #Where it be, ICCV and CVPR remove IEEE Conference on,
 year:   2021  # paper year, number
 month:  August  # paper month, full name